ktorio/ktor-documentation/topics/basic.md

 The `basic` authentication provider exposes its settings via the [BasicAuthenticationProvider.Configuration](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-basic-authentication-provider/-configuration/index.html) class.
 In the example below, the following settings are specified:
 * The `realm` property sets the realm to be passed in `WWW-Authenticate` header.
-* The `validate` function validates a user name and password.
+* The `validate` function validates a username and password.

 ```kotlin
 ```
 {src="snippets/auth-basic/src/main/kotlin/com/example/Application.kt" lines="9-20"}

 The `validate` function checks `UserPasswordCredential` and returns a `UserIdPrincipal` in a case of successful authentication or `null` if authentication fails.
-> You can also use [UserHashedTableAuth](#validate-user-hash) to validate users stored in an in-memory table that keeps user names and password hashes.
+> You can also use [UserHashedTableAuth](#validate-user-hash) to validate users stored in an in-memory table that keeps usernames and password hashes.

 ### Step 2: Protect specific routes {id="authenticate-route"}